Twitter Emoji Campaigns: A Primer

 Create Campaign Hype

-Having a visual next to your hashtag will instantly create an association in people’s mind, and creates hype around the campaign.
+Having a visual next to your hashtag will instantly create an association in people’s mind and creates hype around the campaign.
 It separates your hashtag from other hashtags that may be similar, and even after the campaign ends, people will be left with the imprint reminder of your campaign.
 Additionally, it allows the user to create an emotional bond to the campaign that a text-only hashtag simply would not be able to achieve.
 The reason emojis are so popular is that people connect to them emotionally.
 Is your campaign cool?
 Funky?
 Nostalgic?
 Whimsical?
 The Twitter emoji’s art style paired with your hashtag will help determine this and will shape how people perceive the campaign overall.
 Yea, it’s that important.

 Promotes Interaction Around the Campaign

-A hashtag creates a quick avenue for a community to be built around the hashtag, and in turn around your campaign.
+A hashtag creates a quick avenue for a community to be built around the hashtag, and in turn, around your campaign.
 Once again, the visual element greatly helps people quickly recognize the hashtag, so they’ll be able to click on it and begin to interact with others who are also using that hashtag.
 This creates a feedback loop where those who are interacting with each other build on the conversation and continue to use the hashtag, keeping it active for others to see in their timelines and become interested in!

-It Improves the ‘stopping power' of your Tweet
+Improves the "Stopping Power" of your Tweet

 Twitter users cumulatively generate millions of tweets a day, so the average user is scrolling quickly down an array of hashtags.
 Internally, Twitter refers to tweets and hashtags that hold people’s attention and pause them in their action of scrolling ‘stopping power’—essentially, it’s a level of retention that determines how effective a campaign is going to be in a user’s mind.